priyavrat-misra/personal-website/content/blog/structs-i.md

 ```

 ### Assigning Structs
 There will be times when not all the values of struct members are known at initialization.
 Later on, when the values become known, one option is to assign individually but there is always a chance of overlooking a few.

-The following section discusses about a couple approaches to correctly assign structs.
+So, what are the best ways to assign values to structs correctly?
+Let’s explore a couple of approaches.

 #### assigning with initializer lists
-Of the four list-initialization forms described above, two _(1, 3)_ can be used during assigning values.
+Out of the four list-initialization forms discussed earlier, two of them _(1, 3)_ can be used for assignments.
 To refresh your memory, these two forms of initialization are called _copy list initialization_.
 1. `object = { arg1, arg2, ... };`
 2. `object = { .des1 = arg1 , .des2 { arg2 } ... };` (since C++20)